MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/after-you-upgrade.md

 ## Create security roles

 For new users, you must create the following security roles for Workflow, purchase requisitions, Payroll timecards, and Project timesheets.
-As a guide for the new security roles, review the following tasks that are created for new Microsoft Dynamics GP installations
+As a guide for the new security roles, review the following tasks that are created for new [!INCLUDE[prodshort](../includes/prodshort.md)] installations

 To create security roles: